treeverse/lakeFS/docs/index.md

 Concepts such as Dev/Test environments and CI/CD are harder to implement in data engineering, since the data, and not just the code, should be managed. lakeFS provides version control over the data lake, and uses git-like semantics to create and access those versions, so every engineer feels at home with lakeFS in a few minutes.

-Once you set up lakeFS, you can use concepts such as ״branch״ to create an isolated version of the data, ״commit״, to create a reproducible point it time, and “merge” in order to incorporate your changes in one atomic action.
+With lakeFS, you can use concepts such as ״branch״ to create an isolated version of the data, ״commit״, to create a reproducible point it time, and “merge” in order to incorporate your changes in one atomic action.

 lakeFS is an open source project that supports managing data in  AWS S3, Azure Blob Storage, Google Cloud Storage (GCS) and any other object storage with an S3 interface.
 It integrates seamlessly with popular data frameworks such as Spark, Hive Metastore, dbt, Trino, Presto, and many others and even features an S3 compatibility layer.